Raedin24/School/L400/DCIT 423/Codes.md

-hostname S2 - Sets device name on network no ip domain lookup - Prevents network device from trying to do NAT / map to any domain enable secret `password` - Prevents entry into privilege exec mode. `password` is the line console 0
+hostname S2 - Sets device name on network no ip domain lookup - Prevents network device from trying to do NAT / map to any domain enable secret `password` - Prevents entry into privilege exec mode. `password` is the password to be set. line console 0